 - Clear skies with visibility above 10 miles

-- Light rain or snow with temperatures above freezing
+- Light rain with temperatures well above freezing (45°F+) and no accumulation

-- Moderate rain or snow with reduced visibility
+- Moderate rain reducing visibility to 2-5 miles

 - Weather advisories (not warnings) in effect

-- Severe weather warnings issued by National Weather Service
+- Any severe weather warnings issued by National Weather Service

 Economic Impact of Weather-Related Travel Decisions

-Weather-informed travel planning isn't just about safety—it's about economic efficiency.
-Understanding the financial implications of weather-related delays helps justify investment in weather monitoring tools and flexible scheduling.
+Understanding the financial implications of weather-related delays helps justify proactive planning, investment in weather monitoring tools, and building buffer time into schedules.

 - Overtime costs for commercial deliveries